midonet/midonet/docs/getting-started.md

 ## Summary

-What follow is a step-by-step guide to getting a midolman & midonet-api up and running on a development environment with no OpenStack dependencies.
+What follow is a step-by-step guide to getting a midolman & midonet-cluster up and running on a development environment with no OpenStack dependencies.

 It will cover the following steps, assuming a debian/ubuntu system:

  * Install dependencies.
- * Install midolman, midonet-api and python-midonetclient.
+ * Install midolman, midonet-cluster and python-midonetclient.
- * Set up midonet-api to work with no auth.
  * Use midonet-cli to create a trivial virtual network topology.
  * Hook two network namespaces to ports in the virtual network.
  * Pass network traffic through the virtal network.